 When cleaning your floors, you have the expectation of a clean and nice-smelling result.
 However, it’s common to get sticky floors after mopping them.
-This happens on wood floors, tile, or even laminate.
+This happens on wood floors, tile, vinyl, or even laminate.
 So, how do you remove the sticky residue from wood floors?

 Sticky floors occur when you leave behind too much cleaning solution, use the wrong floor cleaner, or not rinsing with clean water after mopping.
 You can clean the residue off tile and wood floors and then rinse using a clean mop and water.
 Clean with a steam mop to remove the sticky residue easily.